Anusha3002/Anusha3002/README.md

 ![github](https://github.com/Anusha3002/Anusha3002/blob/main/github_banner.jpeg)

-I’m Anusha Choudhary and I’m a B-Tech undergraduate final year student at NIT Allahabad.
+I’m Anusha Choudhary, and I’m a B-Tech undergraduate final-year student at NIT Allahabad.
 I am an exceptionally enthusiastic and committed individual who believes in pouring every ounce of my mind, heart, and soul into everything I undertake.
 With an unwavering passion for coding and a creative spirit that thrives on storytelling, I am constantly pushing the boundaries of my abilities.

 Presently, I find myself immersed in the world of competitive coding, relishing the challenges it presents and the opportunity to sharpen my problem-solving skills.
 Simultaneously, I am diligently working on an exciting project that fuels my drive to innovate and create impactful solutions.